*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Perhaps it was the warm evening air, the fresh breezes mixed with the tinkling of cascading water, or the sweetness of our batidos, but the fountain surpassed all other attractions of the day for me.

-6. Iglesia de San Juan de los Panetes
+6. Church of San Juan de los Panetes

 Built between the 12th and 13th centuries, the interior was destroyed by two fires during its long history.
 The current church is primarily Baroque and was completed in 1725 to replace the previous church after it was destroyed.